 “As a supporter of the Conservation Alliance, we have used the information and suggestions presented to expand our involvement in fishery improvement projects.
 We feel very strongly that responsible sourcing and working toward improving wild and farmed seafood fisheries are powerful steps in preserving this wonderful resource long into the future.”

-Based on feedback from the Alliance community and industry and fishery stakeholders, the Alliance updated the Guidelines for Supporting Fishery Improvement Projects in March 2015 to be as clear as possible and recognize advances in the fishery improvement project landscape.
-The Alliance also created a glossary to explain key terms used in the guidelines.
-To download the Alliance Fishery Improvement Project Guidelines in Spanish, please click here, and for Japanese, please click here.
+Based on feedback from the Alliance community and industry and fishery stakeholders, the Alliance updated the Guidelines for Supporting FIPs in March 2015 to be as clear as possible and recognize advances in the FIP landscape.
+It revised the guidelines again in 2019 to encourage fishery improvement projects to begin addressing social challenges within their fisheries, in line with the 2018 updates to the Alliance’s Common Vision to incorporate social responsibility.